Military: History

 Military history is often considered to be the history of all conflicts, not just the history of the state militaries.
 It differs somewhat from the history of war, with military history focusing on the people and institutions of war-making, while the history of war focuses on the evolution of war itself in the face of changing technology, governments, and geography.

 Military history has a number of facets.
 One main facet is to learn from past accomplishments and mistakes, so as to more effectively wage war in the future.
 Another is to create a sense of military tradition, which is used to create cohesive military forces.
 Still, another is to learn to prevent wars more effectively.
 Human knowledge about the military is largely based on both recorded and oral history of military conflicts (war), their participating armies and navies and, more recently, air forces.

 Organization

-An example of military command: a map of the United States' Unified Combatant Command's area of responsibility.

 Personnel and units

 Despite the growing importance of military technology, military activity depends above all on people.
 For example, in 2000 the British Army declared: "Man is still the first weapon of war."